Seetharaman2020/PB/README.md

 The datasets required for this challenge are available in JSON files found in the repo under the /data folder.
 - `Staff.json` represents the total amount of Full Time Employees (FTE)
 - `Pupils.json` represents the pupils per staff member

+Treat the JSON files the same way you would treat the response from an API call.

 Original data can be found here https://nces.ed.gov/programs/digest/d17/tables/dt17_213.10.asp